Who should buy the Nike Air Flightposite

 Nike Air Flightposite Knicks

 Allan Houston of the New York Knicks wore a White/Game Royal-Team Orange rendition of the Nike Air Flightposite.
-This colorway is easily among the most popular colorways of this mid-top basketball shoes.
+This colorway is easily among the most popular colorways of these mid-top basketball shoes.

 Nike Air Flightposite Year of the Horse